Karamana River: Course

 The Karamana River originates from the Agasthya Mala in the Western Ghats part of the Thiruvananthapuram district.
-Karanamana initially flows through the Peppara Wildlife Sanctuary and into the Peppara resorvoir.
+Karanamana initially flows through the Peppara Wildlife Sanctuary and into the Peppara reservoir.
 It then flows through several hilly eastern towns of Thiruvananthapuram district namely, Meenankal, Cherappally, Utharamcode, Aryanad, Uzhamalackal, Mundela, Perumkulam and Aruvikkara.
 The Aruvikkara dam is built across the Karamana river at Aruvikkara.
 Downstream the river enters the Travancore plains and passes towns like Irumpa, Nettayamam, Peyad, Karimankulam, Perukavu, Vilavoorkkal, Choozhattukotta, Pappanamcode, Nemom and Thiruvallam.
 At Thiruvallam, the Karamana river divides into two distributaries.
 The northern distributary empties into the Arabian Sea near Poonthura and the southern distributary flows into the Pozhikkara estuary.
 The Edayar Island is situated between the two distributaries.

 Tributaries and Distributaries

 The Karamana rises in the vicinity of the Agasthiarkoodam about 1600 m above the sea level.
 The peaks of origin of the river are today known as Chemmunji Motta and Aathiramala and its upper tributary rivers are the Kaaviyaar, Attayaar, Vaiyappadyaar and Thodayaar.
-The river flows for 66 kilometers in a south - south west direction before flowing into the Arabian Sea.
+The river flows for 66 kilometers in a south - southwest direction before flowing into the Arabian Sea.

 The largest tributary of the Karamana is the Killiyar, which flows for a distance of 24 kilometres.
 It has five anicuts on it which regulates the flow of water.
-Part of the water is diverted into the Kochar channel which in turn feeds the Padmatheertham pond outside the Padmanabhaswamy Temple.
+Part of the water was diverted into the Kochar channel which in turn fed the Pathrakulam pond (no longer exists) adjacent to current Padmatheerthakulam outside the Padmanabhaswamy Temple.
 There are several temples located along the Killiyar's banks, the most famous of which is the Attukal Temple.

-The Killiyar drains the Nedumangad forest and its basin is rich in avian fauna.
-The river merges with the Arabian Sea through the Pozhikkara estuary.
+The Killiyar drains the Nedumangad forest and its basin is rich in avian fauna.Killiyar merges with Karamana river at Pallathukadavu near Thiruvallam.Karamana river merges with the Arabian Sea through the Pozhikkara estuary.
 In its final lap, the river runs parallel to the sea and the river here is known as the Edayar.